hsingchen-dev/Visual-Recognition-App-for-Elderly-Cognitive-Support/README.md

  Mobile App	Simple camera interface for elderly users — takes photos and displays AI responses.
  Local LLaMA Server	Runs on a nearby PC; processes received images, performs visual analysis, and generates text explanations using a fine-tuned LLaMA model.

+# Team
+This project is organized by an interdisciplinary team of doctoral and master's students, with each member contributing based on their respective areas of expertise.

+- **Fuzuki Tasaka (Project Lead)** – Oversees overall project direction, system implementation, and agent behavior evaluation.
+  Acts as a bridge between development and real-world deployment by conducting usability testing and improving prototypes.
+Also contributes directly to coding and practical integration.
+  *Kobe University*

+- **Hang Xingchen** – Responsible for system architecture design, including the integration of LLMs, robotic control, and multimodal coordination (vision, voice, behavior).
+  *Kobe University*

+- **Haruki Maruyama** – In charge of prompt engineering and market research.
+Optimizes dialogue flow in Japanese and ensures the system aligns with user needs and social context.
+  *The University of Tokyo*

+- **Taketomi Ryuichi** – Responsible for comprehensive system testing and quality assurance, ensuring robustness and reliability across various usage scenarios.
+  *Kwansei Gakuin University*

 ⚙️ Workflow
 📱 Smartphone
    ↓ ① Take photo (food / medicine / product)